haelannaleah/sync50/README.md

 Starts sync50.
 If the copy.com binaries have not been downloaded, start will begin the install process.
 If the status file contains the missing login or invalid login message, start runs login.
-Otherwise, start starts the CopyConsole daemon starts an inotifywait.
+Otherwise, start starts the CopyConsole daemon starts inotifywait.
 The CopyConsole daemon interfaces with copy.com.
 Inotifywait runs in the background until killed or triggered triggers when files are created in the parent directories of `<USER>`.
-On trigger, it calls `sync50 --delete_local_excludes`, which calls `stop`, `deleteExcludes`, `excludes`, and start.
+On trigger, it calls `sync50 --delete_local_excludes`, which calls `stop`, `deleteExcludes`, `excludes`, and `start`.
 This is how sync50 is able to dynamically avoid downloading extraneous files even after initial install.

 #### stop